-Back behind the auditorium, I was introduced to Clyde Scott, the Director–and to a studio packed full of the latest control boards, monitors and gimmicks of all kinds.
+Back behind the auditorium, I was introduced to Clyde Scott, NSW’s Director of video projection and resident projection designer – as well as his studio packed with the latest control boards, monitors and futuristic gimmicks.
 Much of it has been donated by the manufacturers, though that isn’t quite pro bono.
 They want to experiment with their instruments, Mr. Scott, both musician and video engineer, is the one to do it.

 “Michael,” he says, speaking of MTT, “would only allow us to experiment with works that have no history, modern pieces where video installations would allow viewers to get another idea of the piece.”
 As an example, he broadcast on the screen part of Philip Glass’s Fourth String Quartet.
 The dancers were “enhanced” with slow languorous motion, with the most varied lighting.
 Also under his supervision are 10 robotic cameras which are pre-set to record various soloists, consorts and the complete ensemble when a concert is shown to the viewers outside, in the free 2.5 acre park where they picnic, drink and get an original satisfaction.”